- 5.9–7.5 in

 Watch for the Barn Swallow’s smooth, fluid wingbeats and the way they pull their wingtips back at the end of each stroke.
 These birds feed almost exclusively in flight, flying lower than many other swallow species and often nearly hugging the ground or water surface.
 They catch flies and other prey in midair above fields, marshes, lakes, and coastal waters, and often follow farm implements, cattle herds, and humans to snag flushed insects.
 They occasionally feed on sluggish or dead insects on the ground, and in cold weather will pluck flies off barn walls.
 Barn Swallows also drink and even bathe on the wing, dipping down to take a mouthful of water or touch their belly to the surface for a quick rinse.
 Males defend a small territory around the nest site and aggressively chase away other males, even grabbing them with their feet and tumbling to the ground.
 Individuals or groups of Barn Swallows mob predators such as hawks, gulls, or grackles that approach nests.

-The North American Breeding Bird Survey estimates that Barn Swallow populations have declined throughout their range between 1966 and 2010, most notably in Canada where there has been a 3.8 percent decline per year (amounting to a cumulative decline of 82 percent).
-Partners in Flight estimates a global breeding population of 120 million, with 24 percent breeding in the U.S., 4 percent in Canada, and 2 percent in Mexico.
+Barn Swallow populations declined by just over 1 percent per year from 1966 to 2010, resulting in a cumulative decline of 41 percent, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 120 million with 24 percent spending some part of the year in the U.S, 2 percent in Mexico, and 4 percent breeding in Canada.
 They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Barn Swallows were hunted for the hat trade in the nineteenth century, and are still hunted for food in parts of their wintering range.
 Discarded twine or fishing line can pose a problem when Barn Swallows use these materials to line their nests, where the strands can entangle adults or young and trap them.
 On a more positive note, this species has benefited from human-made structures, and people generally encourage these pretty, insect-eating birds to nest near them.
 As a result, Barn Swallows have greatly expanded their breeding range and numbers as people have settled the continent.